CAKR: Commutative algebra k-mer representations for genomics: Methods

 \subsection{Algebraic genetic distances}

-To compare two sequences \( S_1 \in \mathcal{A}^{N_1}\text{ and }S_2 \in \mathcal{A}^{N_2} \), we define a family of weighted Euclidean metrics that aggregate Stanley--Reisner algebraic information across both the algebraic dimensions and \( k \)-mer lengths.
+To compare two sequences \( S_1 \in \mathcal{A}^{N_1} \) and \( S_2 \in \mathcal{A}^{N_2} \), we define a family of weighted Euclidean metrics that aggregate Stanley-Reisner algebraic information across both the algebraic dimensions and \( k \)-mer lengths.
 Let \( a_{k,i} \geq 0 \) denote a non-negative weight assigned to homological dimension \( i \) at scale \( k \).
 The dimension- and scale-weighted algebraic distance is defined by